MSU HRPP Manual Section 3-1

 MSU Technologies is organized under ORI and is responsible for managing MSU’s intellectual property.
 MSU Technologies executes Material Transfer Agreements (transfer of materials from MSU to another entity or to MSU from another entity), facilitates data use agreements, reviews and manages invention disclosures and the patent process, and handles confidential disclosure agreements.
 This office is also responsible for licensing MSU technology.

-Individual(s) within MSU Technologies may be notified when the protocol indicates that data will be shared with another institution.
+Individual(s) within MSU Technologies may be notified through ancillary review when the protocol indicates that data will be shared with another institution.

 MSU Office of the General Counsel (OGC)

-Generally, the OGC must review in advance all contracts and agreements that could bind MSU or involve potential legal liabilities.
-Legal counsel from the OGC is assigned to ORA and the HRPP and is contacted when legal questions arise.
+Generally, the MSU Office of the General Counsel (OGC) must review in advance all contracts and agreements that could bind MSU or involve potential legal liabilities.
+Legal counsel from the OGC is assigned to ORRS and the HRPP and are contacted when legal questions arise.

-The legal counsel assigned to ORA and HRPP meets regularly with the HRPP and is also contacted on an as needed basis.
+Legal counsel assigned to the HRPP meets regularly with the HRPP and is also contacted on an as needed basis.
 Legal counsel may be contacted on protocol specific questions or on broader legal issues (e.g., state law, EU GDPR) and may be notified through the MSU IRB online system.

 Clinical and Translational Sciences Institute (CTSI)

-The CTSI is organized under ORI and assists researchers with the development, implementation, management, and completion of industry and government-funded clinical research (i.e., clinical trials, investigator-initiated research, etc.) conducted through MSU and its community partners, to expedite the research administration process, and to facilitate research compliance.
+The CTSI assists researchers with the development, implementation, management, and completion of industry and government-funded clinical research (e.g., clinical trials, investigator-initiated research, etc.) conducted through MSU and its community partners, to expedite the research administration process, and to facilitate research compliance.
 CTSI also manages MSU’s use of ResearchMatch.
 Individual(s) within the CTSI are notified when an IRB submission involves ResearchMatch.

 Graduate School

-The Graduate School serves as an advocate for graduate education to the university and beyond and to enhance the quality of graduate education at MSU in all its diverse dimensions.
+The Graduate School serves as an advocate for graduate education to the university and beyond and to enhance the quality of graduate education at MSU.
 The Graduate School offers resources such as the lectures and information on the Responsible Conduct of Research.

-Graduate students who conducted human subject research for their thesis / dissertation must provide a copy of their IRB approval letter to the Graduate School with their form for final submission of their thesis / dissertation.
+Graduate students who conducted human subject research for their thesis / dissertation must provide a copy of their MSU IRB approval letter, MSU exempt determination letter, or MSU HRPP reliance acknowledgement letter to the Graduate School with their form for final submission of their thesis / dissertation.
 Designated Graduate School staff are assigned as ancillary reviewers through the MSU IRB online system when an IRB submission involves a dissertation or thesis.

 Research Integrity Officer (RIO)